NALMS Professional Certification Program

-A NALMS Certified Lake Manager (CLM) is a highly competent lake manager who has satisfied the NALMS certification requirements in terms of scientific knowledge as well as professional experiences in direct, on-site lake management.
+A NALMS Certified Lake Manager (CLM) is a highly competent lake manager who has satisfied the NALMS certification requirements in terms of scientific knowledge as well as professional experiences.
+CLMs make lake management decisions and/or provide final technical recommendations to legislative bodies or non-technical final decision-makers.
+Three years minimum of full-time professional experience as a management decision-maker is a prerequisite before the quality of the experience is closely vetted by the evaluators.
+CLM is the highest professional certification issued by NALMS.

-What do you get when you become a NALMS CLM or CLP?
+What do you get when you receive a NALMS certification?

 - You will receive a framed certificate and an electronic seal (upon request) to display your expert status to your current and potential clients/customers, employers, partners/collaborators, etc.

-- Get noticed in our online CLM and CLP directory.
+- Get noticed in our online CLM, LMA, and LMT directory.
 The directory connects you with people or groups seeking help.
 (Viewable to the general public.)

 - Certified members are searchable in the main NALMS Member Directory.
 (Viewable to NALMS members only.)

-- NALMS leadership and staff use CLMs and CLPs as primary resources for references and referrals.
+- NALMS leadership and staff use CLMs, LMAs, and LMTs as primary resources for references and referrals.

 Continued Professional Growth

-- The 3-year recertification system ensures that CLMs and CLPs maintain their professional knowledge current and give back to the lake management community via service and leadership activities.
+- The 3-year recertification system ensures that CLMs, LMAs, and LMTs maintain their professional knowledge current and give back to the lake management community via service and leadership activities.